 There are three primary pieces of equipment necessary to complete bubble leak testing.
 The first is a pressure delivery system.
 This system includes a pressure monitoring gage and bleed-off control valve.
 The system must be capable of delivering air at a pressure of 0-50 mbar.

 The second piece of equipment is the needle.
 This package puncturing device allows the insertion of air from the pressure delivery system.

 A water container is the last piece of equipment.
 The device being tested must be covered with at least one inch of water.

 Bubble Leak Testing Report

-The total number of test package is included.
-The number of packages that passed, the number of packages exhibiting leaks and location of each leak is included in the report.
+The total number of test packages is included.
+The number of packages that passed, the number of packages exhibiting leaks, and the location of each leak are included in the report.
 Lastly, the instrument used to create the opening of the package is described and included in the final test report.

 ASTM F2096 Bubble Leak Testing